GitSolo24/tutorsystem/README.md

 # tutorsystem
-Describes details of the Project more to be added later
+Describes details of the project.

+more to be added later